Nutrition and Body Image Counseling

 Interested in Getting Started?

-Please email me or call me at 415.737.9981, and we can set up a 20-30 minute video discovery call.
+Please email me or call me at 415.737.9981, and we can set up a 20-30 minute video discovery call or in-person meeting.
 Here, you can get a feel for how I work, and we can both see if we might be a fit to work together.
 Or, if I’m a fit to work with your child and/or family.
-On our video discovery call, I will answer any of your questions about the assessment process and explain how it works and next steps, if you’re interested in possibly joining my practice.
+In our discovery meeting, I will answer any of your questions about the assessment process and next steps, if you’re interested in possibly joining my practice.

 What Clients Have Shared